INTERNATIONAL OFFICE

 Please see the Chilean Embassy or Consulate nearest you for information relevant to your nationality.
 We highly encourage students to come on a student visa.
 Details can be found here regarding visa information.
 Our International Office hosts an online Visa Information Session after acceptance letters are sent.
 It is highly recommended that you attend.

-Exchange students at FEN must be covered by an international health insurance plan for the entire duration of their period of study.
+Exchange students at FEN must be covered by an international health insurance plan that includes repatriation for the entire duration of their period of study.
 It is a question of physical and financial security, since medical care in Chile can be expensive.
 You will have until the first Friday of classes to submit proof that you are covered by insurance for the semester dates you will be here in Chile.
 Please review Chile´s entry requirements here.
 Students who fail to provide proof of health insurance will not be able to continue attending classes.

 Should you have a medical condition that requires special attention or needs, you must provide a medical certificate from your doctor.

+Costs add up quickly when you are traveling and living abroad.
+Short trips here, metro fare there, rent, and expected expenses.
 Please check recent information on the cost of living in Santiago, in order to plan your finances during your stay in Chile.

 Here’s a checklist to help you remember everything you need to do and bring with you.